dappnode/DAppNodeDocs/docs/smooth/subscribe-to-smooth/manual.md

 Change the fee recipient of your validator to Smooth's address, just as if you were subscribing automatically.
 In dappnode, this process is as simple as changing the fee recipient in your [staking brain](http://brain.web3signer.dappnode/).

 **This step is extremely important**.
-Make sure you're changing the fee recipient of the validators you are going to subscribe and that the fee recipient is correctly set to Smooth's address (`0xAdFb8D27671F14f297eE94135e266aAFf8752e35`).
+Make sure you're changing the fee recipient of the validators you are going to manually subscribe and that the fee recipient is correctly set to Smooth's address (`0xAdFb8D27671F14f297eE94135e266aAFf8752e35`).
 If a subscribed validator proposes a block with an incorrect fee recipient, it will be banned from Smooth and will not be able to participate in it again.

-:::caution Keep the fee recipient set to Smooth's address!
+:::danger Keep the fee recipient set to Smooth's address!
-It is crucial that you keep the fee recipient of your validator set to Smooth's address(`0xAdFb8D27671F14f297eE94135e266aAFf8752e35`).
-If, at any point, you change the fee recipient of your validator and propose a block without unsubscribing from Smooth first, you will be banned from Smooth and will not be able to participate in it again.
+It is crucial that you keep the fee recipient of your validator set to Smooth's address (`0xAdFb8D27671F14f297eE94135e266aAFf8752e35`) as long as it is subscribed to Smooth.
+If, at any point, you change the fee recipient of your validator and propose a block without unsubscribing first, you will be banned from Smooth and will not be able to participate in it again.
 :::
 ### Step 2: Log in to Smooth's website